One in a Million: The Ron LeFlore Story

 One in a Million: The Ron LeFlore Story (also known as Man of Passion) is a 1978 American made-for-television biographical sports drama film telling the story of Ron LeFlore, a troubled Detroit youth who rose from Michigan prisons to star in Major League Baseball with the Detroit Tigers.
 The film was based on LeFlore's autobiography, Breakout: From Prison to the Big Leagues.

 Plot

-The film follows LeFlore from his heroin addiction, to his time in Michigan's Jackson State Penitentiary, and tells of his discovery in prison by Billy Martin, who was then the manager of the Detroit Tigers.
-The role of Ron LeFlore was played by LeVar Burton.
-Larry B. Scott portrayed Ron LeFlore's younger brother.

-Former Detroit manager Billy Martin played himself, and former Tiger players Norm Cash, Bill Freehan, Al Kaline, and Jim Northrup also appeared as themselves.